Induced entanglement entropy of harmonic oscillators in noncommutative phase space: Introduction

-The noncommutativity between the coordinates of the space may change the properties of the physical system.
+The noncommutativity between the coordinates of the space may change the properties of the physical systems.
 For example, in a multipartite system, there maybe some new quantum correlations between the subsystems induced by the noncommutativity of the space, such as quantum entanglement or other types of quantum correlations.
-Quantum entanglement is one of the key features of quantum physics, and it has many applications in quantum information, many-body physics and spacetime physics \cite{hhhh}-\cite{Matsumura}.
+Quantum entanglement is one of the key features of quantum physics, and it has many applications in quantum information, many-body physics and spacetime physics \cite{hhhh,Amico,Laflorencie,Bengtsson,Matsumura}.
 Entropy provides a tool that can be used to quantify entanglement.
 If the overall system is in a pure state, the quantum entropy of the whole system equals zero, and the entropy of one subsystem can be used to measure its degree of entanglement with the other subsystems.
 This is the so-called entanglement entropy.
-Some authors have already studied the quantum entanglement and entropy of physical systems in noncommutative space \cite{Jing}-\cite{Chen}.
+Some authors have already studied the quantum entanglement and entropy of physical systems in noncommutative space \cite{Jing,Adhikari,Bastos1,Dey,Sabella,Nascimento,Chen}.

-One usually use the von Neumann entropy to analyse the physical systems.
+One usually uses the von Neumann entropy to analyze the physical systems.
 The von Neumann entropy is defined by the density operators.
-Since we consider the physical system in noncommutative phase space (NCPS) in the present work, it is convenient to use the Wigner functions to calculate the entropy of the system \cite{ljh}.
-There are some types of quantum entropy defined by the Wigner functions in phase space \cite{mf}-\cite{skd}.
-We will use the R\'{e}nyi entropy and Tsallis entropy to analyse the entanglement of the harmonic oscillators in noncommutative phase space.
-Quantum R\'{e}nyi entropy and Tsallis entropy can be considered as generalizations of von Neumann entropy \cite{skd,renyi}.
+Since we consider the physical system in noncommutative phase space (NCPS) in this work, it is convenient to use the Wigner functions to calculate the entropy of the system.
+There are some types of quantum entropy defined by the Wigner functions in normal commutative phase space \cite{mf,gse,jjw,zc,skd}.
+We will use a generalized R\'{e}nyi entropy to analyze the entanglement of the harmonic oscillators in noncommutative phase space.
+Quantum R\'{e}nyi entropy can be considered as a generalization of von Neumann entropy \cite{renyi}.